momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 ## What are inner and outer worlds?
 We all are the combination of an inner world and an outer world—or an *innerverse* and an *outerverse* if you like.
 You can visualise it as your person, there are two sides of you:
 - The way you *appear* (e.g., the clothes you wear, your haircut, the thoughts you express, the way you move, etc.)
-- The way you *are* (e.g., what happens in your mind and you don’t know how to or feel like sharing, or even the things that go on beyond your consciousness, things that you feel, but there is currently no way to express online)
+- The way you *are* (e.g., what happens in your mind, and you don’t know how to or feel like sharing, or even the things that go on beyond your consciousness, things that you feel, but there is currently no way to express online)

 Web2 tools wonderfully allow you to share your outerverse: bios, profile pics, tweets, posts, you name it.
 But what about your innerverse?
 That is *the largest and most beautiful part of you*, and we believe that you should be able to embark on a journey to explore and visualise it and share it with whomever you want.
 ## Overview